JimDesu/basis-lang/README.md

                         ;   above stays
 ```

 Both shapes are legitimate — sometimes you *want* the intermediate state to survive.
-When you want the several-statement shape with the single-boundary guarantee, `.atomic` groups statements under one join point:
+When you want the several-statement shape with the single-boundary guarantee, `.stage` groups statements under one join point:

 ```
-.atomic
+.stage
     parseHeader: ctx, raw        ; ctx is UPDATE-mode in ;   parseHeader's signature
     validateSchema: ctx, policy  ; sees the parsed ctx
     applyMigrations: ctx         ; if THIS fails, ctx is ;   bit-identical to what
                                  ;   it was before the
-                                 ;   .atomic
+                                 ;   .stage
 ```

 Inside the group, everything reads and writes normally and in order; the difference is entirely on the failure path, where every slot the group was updating snaps back untouched.
 Two honest limits, both by design: the group is *not* a scope (names you introduce inside live on after it, and resources you open belong to the surrounding scope, as they should — they're part of what you're committing), and the guarantee covers *slot state*, not effects — a file written inside a failed group stays written.
 It's your updates that are all-or-nothing, which is usually exactly the promise you wanted.